COVID Notice | Can I Practice TeleHealth in NC without a License?Read More

-The Board Office remains closed and staff is working remotely.
+The Board Office is working remotely.
 All applications, renewals and related materials should be submitted via the secure portal for applicants and licensees available on this website.
 Paper forms are no longer accepted or processed.
 Please review the information on this website, including FAQs for answers to questions about licensing and renewal of a NC MFT license.

 License renewal information for existing licensees.